trivago/cucable-plugin/README.md

 If you set this options, all generated features will be distributed to a fixed set of runner classes.
 This means that one runner can potentially run multiple features in sequence.

 If this option is not set, its default value is `0` which basically means "Generate a dedicated runner for every generated feature".

+__Note:__ If this is used together with `desiredNumberOfFeaturesPerRunner`, the specified number of features per runner is ignored!

+#### desiredNumberOfFeaturesPerRunner

+If you set this option, all generated features will be distributed to a dynamic set of runner classes so that every runner contains a fixed number of generated features.
+This means that one runner can potentially run multiple features in sequence.

+If this option is not set, its default value is `0` which basically means "Generate a dedicated runner for every generated feature".

+__Note:__ If this is used together with `desiredNumberOfRunners`, the specified number of features per runner is ignored!

 ### Generating runners and features inside target directory